sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 2: ](Add a status field)] Currently, business partner (that is, supplier) data is stored only in the SAP S/4HANA Cloud system and it would be slow to call the Business Partner API every time we want to show the status.
-To keep it fast, we will add a `status` field to reflect the assessment status of the supplier.
+[ACCORDION-BEGIN [Step 2: ](Add a status field)] Currently, business partner (that is, supplier) data is stored only in the SAP S/4HANA Cloud system and it would be slow to call the Business Partner API every time you want to show the status.
+To keep it fast, you will add a `status` field to reflect the assessment status of the supplier.
 Let's update the application logic with event handling to keep this value updated as it changes in the remote SAP S/4HANA Cloud system.

 1. Add the following properties and persistence for `BusinessPartners` entity to the `db/schema.cds` file: